Smanar/Domoticz-deCONZ/README.md

 - You can use their Web app, for devices management, pairing, groups, scenes, events, ect ... https://phoscon.de/en/app/doc

-- And use this plugin to make bridge between their webserver and domoticz.
+- And use this plugin to bridge between the deCONZ server and domoticz.

 ## Requirement.
 deCONZ : Last version.